 I offer layaway on most items purchased for full retail price.
 In general my layaway terms are 1/3 down and 1/3 in 30 days and the last 1/3 in 60 days.
 I am flexible so if you are interested please ask me and we can work out a payment plan that suits you.
 Items ship when payment is complete and items purchased or payments made on layaway are eligible for store credit only.

 The word “diamond” originates from the Greek word, “adamas” meaning, “unbreakable”.
 They are a unique stone as they’re the only gem composed of just one element – carbon, which resides inside a grid-like structure due to the way the gem forms.
 This atomic octahedral arrangement is what makes diamonds 58 times harder than anything else found in nature.
-Trace elements, making up no more than 0.05% of a diamond, defines the stone’s color.
+Trace elements, making up no more than 0.05% of a diamond, define the stone’s color.